Tibo1310/Efrei1/frontend/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ##
+Lancer front front VueJS: npm run serve
+To add an item, go to : http://localhost:8080

+Lancer serveur node: node server.js
-To see all the items, go to : http://localhost:5000/items To add an item, go to : http://localhost:5000
+To see all the items, go to : http://localhost:5000/items